tetris245/ULTRAbc/README.md

   - uset extbuttons to enable/disable the EXT button in chat rooms
   - xmenu for direct access to Extensions screen
 * Added support for the Lewd Crest lock (provided by Echo's items/clothes mod) to the lock and unlock commands
+* Optimised the handling of UBC public messages